Commercial & Corporate Law

 - Dispute resolution,

-- Operational and procedural provisions
+- Operational and procedural provisions.

-3. Adding Capital to Company or Share Transfer
+3. Adding Capital or Transferring Shares

 a.
 Capital Increase

-- New capital enters company (for operations),
+- New capital flows into the company (available for operations),

-- General assembly decision and registration mandatory.
+- A general assembly resolution and trade registry registration are mandatory.

 b.
 Purchase of Existing Shares